Exploring macOS Virtualization

 A Command Line-Based Virtualisation Tool

-Cirrus Labs 🥧 Tart is a specialised virtualisation toolset designed for building, running, and managing macOS and Linux virtual machines on Apple Silicon, significantly enhancing performance and automation capabilities for CI1 engineers.
+Cirrus Labs’ 🥧 Tart is a specialised virtualisation toolset designed for building, running, and managing macOS and Linux virtual machines on Apple Silicon, significantly enhancing performance and automation capabilities for CI1 engineers.
 Ninety-nine percent of your interaction with tart is via the command line but there is a GUI app that will render your VM.
-The killer feature with Tart is the use of images.
+The killer feature with Tart is the use of OCI images, compressed images that can be shared.
 You can make your own2 or use the ones listed within Cirrus Labs repository.
 Then it is a matter of just creating a single use VM, test and then destroy.

 Installing Tart